 Though he boasted good grades and high SAT scores, Bryant decided to go straight to the NBA from high school.
-In 1996, he was picked by Charlotte in the draft, and was subsequently traded to the Los Angeles Lakers.
+He was selected by the Charlotte Hornets with the 13th overall pick of the 1996 NBA draft, and was subsequently traded to the Los Angeles Lakers.

-In his second season as guard, with the Lakers, Bryant was voted a starter for the 1998 All-Star Game, becoming at 19 the youngest All-Star in NBA history.
-Bryant went on to help the team win three consecutive NBA championships and was voted first-team all-NBA in 2002 and 2003.
+In his second season with the Lakers, Bryant was voted a starter for the 1998 All-Star Game, becoming at 19 the youngest All-Star in NBA history.
+The shooting guard then teamed up with superstar center Shaquille O'Neal to win three consecutive NBA championships, and was voted first-team all-NBA from 2002-04.
 He also inked multi-year endorsement deals with Adidas, Sprite and other top sponsors.

-After a few lackluster seasons, Bryant helped his team make it to the 2008 NBA Finals.
-The team was defeated by the Boston Celtics, but they returned the following year.
-In the 2009 NBA finals, the Lakers beat the Orlando Magic to win the championship title.
-Shortly after the NBA Finals, Bryant was part of the memorial service to honor friend and music superstar Michael Jackson.
-He also announced his decision to stay with the Los Angeles Lakers for several more years around this time.
+In 2008, Bryant was named Most Valuable Player and carried his team to the NBA Finals, where they lost to the Boston Celtics.
+In the 2009 NBA Finals, the Lakers beat the Orlando Magic to win the championship.
+Shortly afterward, Bryant was part of the memorial service to honor friend and music superstar Michael Jackson.
+The following year, the Lakers won their second straight title by defeating the Celtics.

 Bryant married 19-year-old Vanessa Laine in April 2001.
 In July 2003, he was charged with one count of sexual assault on a 19-year-old female hotel worker in Colorado.
 Bryant said he was guilty of adultery, but innocent of the rape charge.
 The case against Bryant was dismissed in 2004, and he settled the civil lawsuit filed by the hotel worker against him out of court.